Rangers vs. Athletics Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Dane Dunning (9-4) will take to the mound for the Rangers and make his 17th start of the season.
+- The Rangers will send Max Scherzer (10-4) to the mound for his 21st start this season.

-- In 16 starts this season, he's earned a quality start in eight of them.

-- Dunning will look to finish five or more innings for the third start in a row.

 |Opponent